Managing Concerns about Adult Volunteers policy

-In these circumstances Girlguiding might have to formally manage that person’s role and/or their membership.
+In these circumstances Girlguiding might have to proactively intervene to formally manage an adult volunteer’s behaviour.
 When we do this we always aim to do it with respect and sensitivity.

 HQ - means the headquarters of Girlguiding.

-Relevant Girlguiding officer or volunteer - means a member of staff of Girlguiding or a Commissioner.
+Relevant Girlguiding staff member or volunteer - means a member of staff of Girlguiding or a commissioner.

 The relevant staff - means the Girlguiding Safeguarding team for any matter involving child protection or safeguarding of children and vulnerable adults.
 For any other matter it will mean the Compliance team.